About Chance's Spot

 Chance's Spot was created in the fall of 1998 as a personal tribute to a beloved English Setter, Chance.
 In February of 1998 Chance was diagnosed with lymphosarcoma and on June 28 he died.
 As the website grew, Chance's Spot, a 501(c)(3) nonprofit organization that assists grieving pet owners, was founded.

 At Chance's Spot, we believe that pets are an important and engaging member of the family whose loss results in the same grieving process as would losing anyone close to us.
 We understand that the feelings generated when a pet dies are real and deserve the same respect as if it were any other family member.
-Our mission is to advance this notion to the general public and to support an increase in the respect and reverence that is given to the topic of pet loss.
-Through education, support and information, Chance's Spot assists the public in understanding that the grief suffered when a dearly loved pet is lost is a heartfelt example of how genuine the human - animal bond can be.
+Through education, support and information, our mission is to assist the public in understanding that the grief suffered when a dearly loved pet is lost is a heartfelt example of how genuine the human - animal bond can be.

 How We Help